randofan/MyCalendar/reports/week10.md

 1. fix any small bugs from peer feedback.
 2. prepare repo for final release.
 ## Issues
-- What you did:
+- What you did: Finish unit testing, finish the sections feature, minor bug fixes, finalize the styling of the popup, review peer reviews to upate the README, record in our final presentation!
-- What worked:
+- What worked: Delegate work in Slack and Github, merge PRs together in person
-- What you learned:
+- What you learned: We're ending the quarter on a good async/sync workflow incorporating delegation + code reviews
-- Where you had trouble:
+- Where you had trouble: N/A
 ## New Goals
 1. finish project for final release